RoSPA Awards – Frequently Asked Questions

 Q: What time should I come and what should I bring with me to the presentation?

 A: Please print out and bring your presentation notification email.
 This will clearly state your presentation day, group and registration/presentation times.
 Please aim to arrive a few minutes before your registration time.
-You will be able to watch the proceedings while you listen for the announcement of registration for your group.
 The print-out will also show your reference number in case you require assistance.

 Q: What is the dress code for the presentation ceremonies and evening gala dinners?